Ag Women Engage Conference

 120 W Jefferson Blvd, Fort Wayne, IN 46802

-The Purdue Women in Agriculture Team is excited to offer this annual event designed to educate and uplift women involved in any aspect of the agricultural industry.
-Through pre-conference workshops, a keynote speaker, and breakout presentations, attendees will learn how to better manage risk, enhance their farms and agribusiness operations, and network with other ag women throughout Indiana.
+The Purdue Women in Agriculture Team is excited to offer this annual event designed to educate and uplift everyone involved in any aspect of the agricultural industry.
+Through pre-conference workshops, a keynote speaker, and breakout presentations, attendees will learn how to better manage risk, enhance their farms and agribusiness operations, and network with others throughout Indiana.
 The Ag Women Engage Conference is open to participation by all.
+Keynote speaker and breakout session information is listed below.

 Keynote Presentation